 Now on to the Facts!

 3.)
-The red fox is not always red.
+These foxes are not always red.
 Some are some are black, brown, and even silver.
 There can even be color variations within the same litter.

 4.)
 Adult foxes can make about 12 different sounds where the kits can only make up to 8.